Analida's Ethnic Spoon

 Calories: 116kcalCarbohydrates: 15gProtein: 3gFat: 5gSaturated Fat: 2gCholesterol: 12mgSodium: 613mgPotassium: 494mgFiber: 2gSugar: 2gVitamin A: 640IUVitamin C: 23.6mgCalcium: 55mgIron: 3.3mg

-Keyword chicken broth, easy soup, homemade soup, Saint Patrick's Day
+Keyword homemade soup, Irish potato leek soup, Saint Patrick's Day

 Tried this recipe?Let us know how it was!